Every Monday night, Mountain View ARES members can access three directed nets:

 Mountain View SPECS Monday Night scripts & instructions (PDF) for the net control and shift supervisor/scribe roles.

 Mountain View provides Net Control operators for the UHF/220 and Main nets in February and August, when they will appear on the signup page for Mountain View.
-Scripts and rosters are available on the SPECS Monday Net page.
+Scripts, rosters, and frequencies are available on the SPECS Monday Net page.

 SPECS stands for Southern Peninsula Emergency Communications System.
 SPECS is a group of seven cities in northern Santa Clara County.
 The SPECS Repeater Association maintains the W6ASH repeater.